mrTimofey/vue-admin/docs/fields.md

 Supported props:
 * `keys` - keys array (`['title', 'description', 'keywords']` by default)
+* `placeholder` - string for generic placeholder or object to set per-key placeholder

 `v-model` object with fields from `props.keys` or `null`.
 This object contains only non-empty text values.
 Value is set to `null` if no text provided.